Monishnd/ccr-examples-Monish/slurm/1_Advanced/JobArrays/README.md

 #SBATCH --array=1,3,5,7  #  Submits a job array with the index values of 1, 3, 5, and 7.
 ```

-Note: The max amount of tasks that can run at a time depends on the partition it's being run on.
-For example, only 4 tasks can run simutaneously per user using the debug partition, but on the general-compute partition, up to 1000 tasks can be ran simutaneously per user.
-For job arrays larger than these, we can limit the amount of tasks running at once with the `%` operator.
-For example, if we submit `#SBATCH --array=0-100%4`, Slurm will run the first four tasks.
-When one finishes, the next task in the array will start automatically.
-For more information on partition limits, go to the second table [here](https://docs.ccr.buffalo.edu/en/latest/hpc/jobs/#slurm-directives-partitions-qos).
 ## Using Array IDs
 As shown in [job-array-example.bash](./job-array-example.bash), the environment variables $SLURM_ARRAY_JOB_ID and $SLURM_ARRAY_TASK_ID can be used in the body of the batch script and passed to other commands such as `srun` or in the case of this example, `echo`.
 However, environment variables can NOT be used in `#SBATCH` directives such as `--output` and `--error`.
 Instead, you must use these format symbols to specify unique output file names: